Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/cost-management/cost-management.md

 ### Provision user access

-Since the dashboard contains sensitive financial information, we're introducing two new permission sets to help you regulate access: `Cost Management Admin` and `Cost Mangement Viewer`.
+Since the dashboard contains sensitive financial information, we're introducing two new permission sets to help you regulate access: `Cost Management Admin` and `Cost Management Viewer`.

 The `Cost Management Viewer` role is especially useful to organizations who want to grant viewer access to the dashboard without the elevated permissions associated with admin roles.